LioQing/hku-timetable-viewer/README.md

 ![size](https://img.shields.io/github/repo-size/LioQing/hku-timetable-viewer)

 Click the heading above to visit the web app.

-A web app to view and plan your timetable given the class timetable.
+This is a web app to view and plan your timetable given the class timetable.

-Built in hurry, may have bugs and performance issues.
+Built in hurry, may have bugs and performance issues, have few documentation and overall disorganized codes.

+To be honest, this is more like a quick prototype.

 ![screenshot](screenshot.png)